UBC-MDS/PyXplor/CONTRIBUTING.md

-# Contributing
+# Contributing to the PyXplor package

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+Your input and support are essential in making this tool more effective and user-friendly.

 ## Types of Contributions

 ### Report Bugs

-If you are reporting a bug, please include:
+If you are reporting a bug or have a feature request, please help us by opening an issue in our GitHub repository, tagged with the label "bug", and include:

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.